-La Vall de Boí is a municipality formed by eight small population centers of between 9 and 200 inhabitants.
+La Vall de Boí is a municipality made up of eight small population centers with between 9 and 200 inhabitants.
 Its high mountain landscapes and extreme climate contributed to the isolation of the valley for many centuries.
-This fact, along with the character of its people, customs and traditions, and its economic activity, based for centuries on subsistence livestock, have managed to preserve almost intact the territory and its natural and cultural riches.
+This fact, along with the character of its people, customs and traditions, and its economic activity, based for centuries on subsistence livestock, have managed to preserve the territory and its natural and cultural wealth almost intact.

-The main attractions of the valley are the National Park of Aigüestortes and Estany de Sant Maurici, the Caldes de Boí spa, the ski slopes of Boí Taüll Resort, and the set of Romanesque churches declared World Heritage by UNESCO.
+The main attractions of the valley are the Aigüestortes and Estany de Sant Maurici National Park, the Caldes de Boí spa, the Boí Taüll Resort ski slopes, and the set of Romanesque churches declared a World Heritage Site by UNESCO.

-Romanesque art has always been well known in Catalonia and it is in the Boí Valley that we find the most relevant exhibitions, being one of the most important collections of Romanesque art in Europe.
-In the year 2000, Unesco declared the group of nine Romanesque churches in the Valley as Heritage of Humanity: the Asunción del Coll, Sant Joan de Boí, Sant Climent de Taüll, Santa Maria de Taüll, Sant Feliu de Barruera, the Church of the Nativity of Durro, San Quirico de Durro, Santa Eulalia of Erill la Vall and Santa Maria de Cardet.
-Many of the altarpieces and other objects of art of these churches can be found in the National Museum of Art of Catalonia (MNAC).
+Romanesque art has always been well known in Catalonia and it is in La Vall de Boí where we find the most relevant samples, being one of the most important collections of Romanesque art in Europe.
+In 2000 UNESCO declared the nine Romanesque churches of the Valley a World Heritage Site: Asunción del Coll, Sant Joan de Boí, Sant Climent de Taüll, Santa Maria de Taüll, Sant Feliu de Barruera, the church of the Nativity of Durro, San Quirico de Durro, Santa Eulalia de Erill la Vall and Santa Maria de Cardet.
+Many of the altarpieces and other art objects from these churches are in the National Art Museum of Catalonia (MNAC).

-It is the central town of the Valley, with little more than 200 inhabitants, and which gave its name to the town until 1996, when it was called the Vall de Boí.
-It is in this town where the town hall of Vall de Boí is located.
-We also find the church of Sant Feliu, Romanesque style and the hermitage of San Salvador, also in Romanesque style.
+It is the central town of the Valley, with just over 200 inhabitants, and which gave its name to the municipality until 1996, when it was renamed Vall de Boí.
+It is in this town where the Vall de Boí town hall is located.
+We also find the church of Sant Feliu, in the Romanesque style, and the hermitage of San Salvador, also in the Romanesque style.

-Located on the right side of the river Noguera de Tor, we find the village of Coll, with about fifty inhabitants.
-We can visit the church of the Assumption, Romanesque style.
+Located on the right side of the Noguera de Tor river, we find the town of Coll, with around fifty inhabitants.
+We can visit the church of the Assumption, in Romanesque style.

-Saraís is formed by a set of private houses.
-We find the church dedicated to Sant Llorenç, Romanesque and in a very poor state of preservation.
+Saraís is an abandoned town.
+We find the church dedicated to Sant Llorenç, Romanesque and in a very poor state of conservation.
 It can only be accessed on foot.

-The small nucleus of Cardet is located on the right side of the Noguera de Tor, hanging on rocks at 1193 meters, from where fantastic panoramic views of the entire Vall de Boí are contemplated.
-We found the church of Santa María, Romanesque (11th and 12th centuries).
+The small town of Cardet is located on the right side of the Noguera de Tor, perched on some rocks at 1,193 meters, from where there are fantastic views of the entire Vall de Boí.
+We find the church of Santa María, Romanesque (11th and 12th centuries).

-The town of Durro retains its medieval style with stone houses and narrow alleys.
-At the entrance of the village we can see the Nativity of the Virgin, Romanesque style with a solid bell tower with a square floor and a porch with large arches.
-Near Durró we also find the chapel of Sant Quirc, from where you can contemplate the town and the Valley.
+The town of Durro preserves its medieval style with stone houses and narrow alleys.
+At the entrance to the town we can contemplate the Nativity of the Virgin, in Romanesque style and with a solid bell tower with a square floor plan and a porch with large arches.
+Near Durró we also find the hermitage of Sant Quirc, from where you can see the town and the Valley.

 Erill la Vall

-Located under the peak of Erill (2,627m) include the church of Santa Eulàlia, with a Romanesque bell tower, consists of a single nave with a circular apse.
+Located under the Pico de Erill (2,627m) it is worth noting the church of Santa Eulàlia, with a Romanesque bell tower, it is made up of a single nave with a circular apse.

-Traditionally it has been the most important town in the Boí Valley, and we can visit the bridge over the iris and the Romanesque church of Sant Joan, the oldest in the Valley (11th and 12th centuries) and containing the reproduction of old murals Romanesque of great interest.
+Traditionally it has been the most important town in the Boí Valley, and we can visit the bridge over the iris river and the Romanesque church of Sant Joan, the oldest in the entire Valley (11th and 12th centuries) and which contains the reproduction of ancient Romanesque murals of great interest.

-Taüll is the highest in the Valley of Boí, and you can see the church of Santa Maria and the church of Sant Climent, you can find a projection in videomapping.
+Taüll is the highest in the Boí Valley, and you can see the church of Santa Maria and the church of Sant Climent, you can find a projection on videomapping.